imustafijur/vanityaddress/Privacy-Policy.md

 ## Contact Us

-If you have any questions regarding privacy or data handling while using the Application, please contact us at **[support@luckyaddress.net](mailto:support@luckyaddress.net)**.
+If you have any questions regarding privacy or data handling while using the Application, please contact us at **[support@vanityaddress.cc](mailto:support@vanityaddress.cc)**.